-What Is the Difference between a Single Member LLC vs Multi Member LLC?
+What Is the Difference Between a Single Member LLC vs Multi Member LLC?

 As noted, a single member LLC features only one member while a multi-member LLC has more than one owner.
-While a single member LLC is treated like a sole proprietorship for tax purposes, a multi-member LLC can either be treated as a partnership or a corporation for taxation.
+While a single member LLC is treated as a sole proprietorship for tax purposes, a multi-member LLC can either be treated as a partnership or a corporation for taxation.